canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/windows-ubuntu-hyperv-containers/windows-ubuntu-hyperv-containers.md

 ## Getting help
 Duration: 1:00

-If you need some guidance getting started with the Ubuntu container images for Windows Hyper-V, or if you get stuck, help is always at hand:
+If you need some guidance getting started with the Ubuntu container images for Hyper-V, or if you get stuck, help is always at hand:

 * [Ask Ubuntu][askubuntu]
 * [Ubuntu Forums][forums]